mwhapples/BrailleBlaster-NG-docs/manual.md

 - Script (Alt + Shift + S): Add Script indicators to a symbol, word, or passage that mimics handwriting in print.
 The selected text appears light pink in the print view.
-- Transcriber Note Symbols: Although Transcriber's Note (TN) indicators are not a print typeform, they add a special emphasis for the braille reader.
+- Transcriber Note Symbols: Although Transcriber’s Note (TN) indicators are not a print typeform, they add a special emphasis for the braille reader.
 TN indicators are added at the beginning and end of the selected text.
 Adding this emphasis across three elements, for